rodrigocout/gwas_tools/README.md

 # gwas_tools
-A set of commands/scripts to use in GWAS
+Set of scripts to use in GWAS